GaloisInc/BESSPIN-UI/README.md

 It is comprised main components depicted in the screenshots above.
 The components listed below:

+## Contents: ##

+- [Architecture Extraction](#architecture-extraction): Allows a user to run architecture extraction commands and visualize the results.

+- [Feature Extraction](#feature-extraction): Allows a user to run feature extraction commands and visualize the results.

+- [Configurator](#configurator): Allows a user to load a feature model, to configure it interactively and to save it in the database.

-- Overview: Table view of all existing workflows, with buttons to intiate actions within that workflow.
+- [Overview](#overview): Table view of all existing workflows, with buttons to intiate actions within that workflow.

-- System Configuration: Allows a user to upload a Nix system configuration file as well as edit uploaded files within the browser.
+- [System Configuration](#configure-system): Allows a user to upload a Nix system configuration file as well as edit uploaded files within the browser.

-- Testgen Configuration: Allows a user to edit a configuration file that customizes the behavior of the testgen system.
+- [Testgen Configuration](#configure-testgen): Allows a user to edit a configuration file that customizes the behavior of the testgen system.

-- Vulnerability Configuration: Allows a user to select a given vulnerbility selecting specific CWEs to run.
+- [Vulnerability Configuration](#configure-vulnerability): Allows a user to select a given vulnerbility selecting specific CWEs to run.

-- Report Viewer: Provides user with a status of the run of a given set of tests, displaying a table of successful test scores as well as the ability to view the logfile for a given run.
+- [Report Viewer](#build-run): Provides user with a status of the run of a given set of tests, displaying a table of successful test scores as well as the ability to view the logfile for a given run.

-- CPU Configurator: UI to configure and explore the configuration of CPUs.
+- [Developer's Manual](#developer-manual): Contains information useful for developers.

+## Architecture Extraction

+The UI supports the main workflows related to Architecture Extraction.
+It provides UI elements to edit the main configuration file, buttons to execute commands, and visualize results.
+During this interactive process, intermediate states of the session are stored in a database.
+The session can be restored from the database so the user can continue exploring Architecture Extraction.

+### Session

+To return to a previous session of Architecture Extraction, select a label associated with a previous session and then clicking on the "Load" button.
+As a result it restores the UI the this past state.

+To start a new architecture extraction session, select a "CPU template config file" from the list of prepolulated ones, and use the "Label" textbox by writing a few words indicating the purpose of this session (the labels are used to differentiate between sessions).
+Then click the "New" button and get a config file as a result in the text editor.

+### Edit config file

+Edit the config file directly in the text editor and save it by clicking the "Save" button.

+### Build

+Based on the config file edited in the previous step, the "Build" button sends a request to execute an architecture extraction command on the server.
+The result of this execution is a list of output files stored in the database whose list is returned to the UI.

+### Visualize

+Select an output file that resulted from the build step and click on "Visualize" to visualize the output in the UI page.

+## Feature Extraction

+The UI supports the main workflows related to Feature Extraction in a similar fashion as the UI related to Artchitecture Extraction, in particular upto to the "Build" step.

+### Build and Simplify

+Once the config file has been edited, run the Feature Extraction process by clicking on the "Build" button.
+Th execution of this process takes a long time (15 minutes is not uncommon) and the result is printed in the text editor under the "Build" button.

+It is also possible to *simplify* the feature model extracted during the previous step by clicking on the "Simplify" button.
+The result of this process returns a feature model that is printed in the dedicated text editor under the "Simplify" button.

+Both the basic and the simplified feature models can be downloaded by clicking on their respective "Download" button.
+The format of this feature model is `.fm.json` which is not particularly human readable but is intended to be the input of the next step in the Configurator.

+## Configurator

+The Configurator UI is a dedicated that can be used to configure any feature model in BESSPIN.
+The feature models can be either provided in `.fm.json` format or as a `.cfr` Clafer file.

+Using the "Browse" button, browse your local file system to find a feature model to configure.
+By clicking the "Upload model" button, it loads the feature model and present a graphical representation of the model.

+Features in a model can be turned `on`, `off`, or `opt` by simply clicking.
+This status of the selection is translated into colors: green, red, or blank, with various shades based on the history or selection or constraints of the model.

+Once the feature selection is ready to be validated, click on the "Validate" button.
+This action verifies that the feature selection is valid with respect to the source model.

+At the bottom, two text editors show the source feature model and a text version of the feature selection after validation.

+Click "Download model" to download the configured feature model.

 ## Overview